muquit/cubic-ubuntu-server-fix/README.md

 # Install supplied pre-built package

+**NOTE** The package does not work properly on Ubuntu 24.04.2 LTS desktop.
+The symptom is cubic will not pop the dialog to enter sudo password and due to this, the size of ISO will be much smaller and will not install.
+It is due to 24.04 has replaced policykit-1 with polkitd.
+Try Ubuntu 22.04 in the meantime.
+I will fix it when I get some time.
+(May-11-2025)

 1. A pre-built package is available for your convenience.
 Please download it from the [Releases](https://github.com/muquit/cubic-ubuntu-server-fix/releases/tag/1.0.1) page.
 If you want to build the package yourself, please look at the [Building from source](#building-from-source) section.

 2. Install the package: